gitReiko/bannerlord_europe_1100_eastern_expansion/README.md

 Update 1.2

-- 2 new kigdoms and cultures
+- 3 new kigdoms and 1 culture
-- critical bugfix occurring during the rebellion of mod cultures
+- settlements improvements (more scenes use, different modeles)
+- troops rebalance (skills, trees)
+- new settlements
+- new hideouts
+- banners improvements (new schemes, colors)
 - many other changes

 This mod has two purposes: